and-sha/Stickers-for-Discord-app/README.md

+# DISCONTINUED
+This app was not mainatined since its release, it barely works, it's written badly, and it's written in .NET Framework and Windows Forms, which are not crossplatform.
+Also, with latest changes to the bot and the website, this app will stop working at all.
 # Stickers for Discord app
 ## Description
 Stickers for Discord app is Windows client for Stickers for Discord website written in C#.